Semileptonic weak Hamiltonian to $\mathcal{O}(\alpha \alpha_s(\mu_{\mathrm{Lattice}}))$ in momentum-space subtraction schemes: Renormalization conditions and change of scheme

 In this section we define the $\overline{\mathrm{MS}}$, $\mom$, $\smom$, $\momb$, and $\smomb$ renormalization schemes for the fields and the operator $O$ and express the scheme conversion factors in terms of two- and four point Green's functions (Figure \ref{fig:off-shell-kinematics}).

 Let us define the connected fermion two-point function $S$ and the amputated four-point function with $O$-insertion $\Lambda$ through (respectively)

 and

-where ${i,j}$ represent colour indices, which are absent in \eqref{fermion propagator} in the case of leptons.
+where ${i,j}$ represent colour indices, which are absent in \eqref{fermion propagator} in the case of leptons\footnote{ In the original version of this work, Eq.~\eqref{amputated green's function} had the indices contracted incorrectly.}.
 We recall that the 1PI two-point function is then given by $S^{-1}$.
 Fully defining the fields $\psi_f$ (f = u, d, $\ell$) and the operator $O$ requires renormalization conditions.
 We note that, because $O$ does not mix with other operators, any two schemes $A$, $B$ differ only by a (finite) rescaling:

 from which the relation $C_O^B = {\cal C}_O^{A \to B} C_O^A$ for the Wilson coefficient follows.

 The $\mom$, $\smom$, $\momb$, and $\smomb$ schemes are defined by imposing the renormalization conditions